vishrutay/ATAS/ATAS_Multiple_Files_Analysis/README.md

 AWS_All_files_together_50_ms_1_win_50_150_csv.csv (The description of the columns can be found in ATAS/README.md)

 Individual time-series data files derived from each participant
-Time-series data file are in ATAS/ATAS_Multiple_Files_Analysis/Individual_OutputCSV_Files
+Time-series data files are in ATAS/ATAS_Multiple_Files_Analysis/Individual_OutputCSV_Files